Froggerson/froggerson.github.io/README.md

-# Personal-Website-2020
-My personal website for 2020.
+# Another personal website
+## In progress!
+Come back again for more updates.
+A personal website for 2020.
+I have the landing page done so far, but I still need to work on the design for everything else.
+I will probably get back to it when I have spare time.